Markfesenk0/LatestFeed/README.md

-A project I did to learn Android programming.
+A project I did to learn about Android programming.

 Includes:
 Parsing XML and Json data from the internet,